Experience Details

 Managing Director / CEO – Hong Kong May ‘94 – December ‘03

-Director for the IMA group of companies.
+Founder and Director for the IMA group of companies.
 IMA customers included Fortune 500 and large government organizations worldwide.
 Key areas of responsibilities included market research, product development, and daily operations.
 Established the first Hong Kong office, in May 1994, providing core product development, technical support, sales, and production.

 • Grew annual revenue from zero to almost US$ 2M in the first two years of operation, without external funding.